Cathedral of the Blessed Sacrament, Christchurch: Choir and orchestra

-Concert program
+Concert programme

 Wednesdays at One is a weekly concert series hosted by the CBS.
 This entails local and national musicians of all ages to perform the works of many composers on many different instruments.
 Annual concerts of Bach's St John Passion and Handel's Messiah are performed on Good Friday and in mid-December, respectively.
 In June, during the Diocese's Feast Day (Cathedral Feast of Corpus Christi) celebrations, a concert is given, where usually a Mass is performed.
 In 2019, John Ritchie's Missa Corpus Christi was performed, as well as MacMillan's Hymn to the Blessed Sacrament and Mendelssohn's Verleih uns Frieden.

 On the first Sunday of each month (excluding January), orchestral Masses are performed with the choir.
 Every other Sunday, the choir sings contemporary, polyphonic, and Gregorian chant compositions.
 Orchestral Masses with the choir are also performed at the Christmas Vigil and Midnight Mass.

 Personnel

 Below is a list of key personnel.